Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/source-pars-size-is-greater-than-maximum.md

-That logic is needed to prevent picking a log of huge merges simultaneously (otherwise they will take all available slots and ClickHouse® will not be able to do smaller merges, which usally are important for keeping the number of parts stable).
+That logic is needed to prevent picking a log of huge merges simultaneously (otherwise they will take all available slots and ClickHouse® will not be able to do smaller merges, which usually are important for keeping the number of parts stable).